americocunhajr/Publications/README.md

-# Publications
+## Publications by Americo Cunha

-This repository has a compendium of all my academic published in scientific journals or edited books.
-An updated compendium with all my academic production can be seen on my ResearchGate page.
+This repository has a compendium of all my academic work published in scientific journals or edited books.
+An updated compendium with all my academic work can be seen on my ResearchGate page: https://www.researchgate.net/profile/Americo_Cunha_Jr

+## Copyright notice
-The publications presented below are copyrighted by either a publisher or the authors.
+The publications presented here are copyrighted by either a publisher or the authors.
 They available here for educational or academic use only.
 All rights of reproduction or distribution in any form are reserved.